mavens-group/mavens-group.github.io/content/authors/Karunakaran/_index.md

 magnetic properties of disordered Heusler alloys, thereby contributing to the development of advanced materials for sustainable energy technologies.

-Besides publishing his work in peer reviewed journals, Mr. Karunakaran has also presents his work in various national and international conferences.
+Besides publishing his work in peer reviewed journals, Mr. Karunakaran also presents his work in various national and international conferences.